reactivejson/vwap-engine/README.md

 For performance, and to avoid exponential complexity, the computation is cached for VWAP, CumulativeQuantity, and CumulativePriceQuantity for existing data points and updated with new entries.

+### Main
+The core entry point into the app. will setup the config, run the App context, It is resilient tolerant.
+It will gracefully shutdown and can receive an interrupt signal and safely close the connexio.

 ### App
 Setup the config, run the App context, subscribe to the ws, and initiate the vwap storage and calculation for the trading pairs.
 It is resilient tolerant.
 ## Setup